Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Materials and Methods

 Here, if $PK_{ij}=\text{Forbidden}$, the causal effect from $x_j$ to $x_i$ is forbidden from appearing in the SCD result.
+While only the existence of a directed edge from $x_j$ to $x_i$ is forbidden in the case of the PC and Exact Search algorithms, setting the $PK_{ij}=\text{Forbidden}$ as prior knowledge in DirectLiNGAM prohibits all direct paths from $x_j$ to $x_i$.
 However, if $PK_{ij}=\text{Forced}$, the causal effect from $x_j$ to $x_i$ is forced to appear in the SCD result\footnote{ Although these constraints can be systematically adapted with the augmentation supported in ``causal-learn''~\citep{Zheng2023causallearn} and ``LiNGAM''~\citep{Ikeuchi2023}, the detailed meanings of forced and forbidden causal effects are slightly different among the SCD algorithms.
 The details are described in Appendix \ref{appendix: adjacency matrix description} }.
-For the decision of forbidden or forced causal relationship from $\PK_{ij}$, we prepare the probability criterion for the forbidden path as $\alpha_1$ and that for the forced path as $\alpha_2$.
+For the decision of a forbidden or forced causal relationship from $\PK_{ij}$, we prepare the probability criterion for the forbidden path as $\alpha_1$ and that for the forced path as $\alpha_2$.
 In our experiments, $\alpha_1$ is fixed at \num{0.05}, and $\alpha_2$ is fixed at \num{0.95} for common settings\footnote{ These heuristic thresholds follow the widely accepted conventions seen in statistical significance levels.
 Although the specific choice of threshold might influence the formation of the prior knowledge matrix, the probability outputs from LLMs for clear domain knowledge instances are either very high (close to 100 $\%$) or very low (close to 0 $\%$), ensuring that the essential insights are retained regardless of the threshold.
 In Appendix \ref{appendix: token generation probability}, technical details of this sensitivity around these thresholds are described through the evaluation of the standard error of $\overline{p_{ij}}$, which can be realized by repeating single-shot measurements of $\overline{p_{ij}}$ $M$ times. }.